zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

              *NSEC3PARAM In Answer* set.
           2. Else, then add the name server IP to the *NSEC3PARAM Query Gives Erroneous Answer* set.
-       3. Else if the answer section is empty, then do:
+       3. Else if the answer section is empty and the authority section contains an NSEC record then do:
-          1. If the authority section contains no NSEC record then go to the next name server IP.
-          2. Else do:
           1. Add the name server IP to the *NSEC3PARAM Query Gives NSEC NODATA* set.
           2. If the SOA record is missing the authority section then add the name server IP to the *NSEC NODATA Missing SOA* set.
           3. Else if the owner name of the SOA record is not *Child Zone* then add name server IP and the owner name to the *NSEC NODATA Wrong SOA* set.
           4. If the authority section contains more than one NSEC record then add name server IP to the *Erroneous Multiple NSEC* set.
           5. Else do:
              1. If the owner name of the NSEC record is not *Child Zone* then add name server IP to the *NSEC Mismatches Apex* set.
              2. Else if the type list in the NSEC record matches at least one of the following criteria then add name server IP to the *NSEC Incorrect Type List* set:
                 1. At least one of SOA, NS, DNSKEY, NSEC or RRSIG is missing.
                 2. At least one of NSEC3PARAM or NSEC3 is included.
              3. Retrieve the NSEC record from the response.
              4. Retrieve the RRSIG records for the retrieved NSEC record.
              5. If the NSEC record does not have a matching RRSIG record, then add the name server IP to the *NSEC Missing Signature* set.
              6. Else do:
                 1. Use the DNSKEY records retrieved above.
                 2. For each NSEC RRSIG do:
                    1. Verify the RRSIG record by the DNSKEY records.
                    2. If there is no DNSKEY that matches RRSIG by key tag, then add the name server IP and RRSIG key ID to the *NSEC RRSIG No DNSKEY* set.
                    3. If the RRSIG record has a validity period that ends before the time of test execution, then add the name server IP and RRSIG key ID to the *NSEC RRSIG Expired* set.
                    4. If the RRSIG record has a validity period that starts after the time of test execution, then add the name server IP and RRSIG key ID to the *NSEC RRSIG Not Yet Valid* set.
                    5. If the Zonemaster installation does not have support for the DNSKEY algorithm that created the RRSIG, then add name server IP, DNSKEY algorithm and DNSKEY key tag to the *Algo Not Supported By ZM* set.
                    6. If the RRSIG cannot be validated by the DNSKEY record appointed, then add name server IP, DNSKEY algorithm and DNSKEY key tag to the *NSEC RRSIG Verify Error* set.
                    7. Else, add the name server IP to the *NSEC RRSIG Verified* set (unless it is already a member of the set).

 7. If the *Erroneous Multiple NSEC* set is non-empty then output *[DS10_ERR_MULT_NSEC]* with the name server IP addresses from the